wdyjwdy/notes/network/cdn.md

 ## Cluster Selection Strategies

-1. **geographically closest**: select the CDN cluster that is closest to the user's location based on their IP address.
+1. **Geographically closest**: select the CDN cluster that is closest to the user's location based on their IP address.
 2. **RTT closest**: select the CDN cluster that has the lowest round-trip time to the user's location.

 ## Caching

+If a client requests a video from a cluster that is not storing the video, then the cluster retrieves the video (from a central repository or from another cluster) and stores a copy locally while streaming the video to the client at the same time.

 ```mermaid
 flowchart LR